-While the registering officer takes the couple and their witnesses, who may be the same ones who signed the Quaker certificate or different people, to sign the registers and legal marriage certificate elsewhere, those present for the declaration will be invited to sign the large Quaker marriage certificate.
+While the registering officer takes the couple and their witnesses, who may be the same ones who signed the Quaker certificate or different people, to sign the legal marriage schedule elsewhere, those present for the declaration will be invited to sign the large Quaker marriage certificate.
 It is helpful to have one or two guests appointed to take charge of the signing to ensure everyone has the opportunity of being a witness.
+The witnesses who sign the civil paperwork must have been present in person.